TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Rule 10-45.
 Schema component name has `xml:lang`
- [XML](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2008/REC-xml-20081126/#sec-lang-tag">Section 2.12, _Language Identification_</a> defines attribute `xml:lang`, which establishes the language used in the contents and attributes of an XML document.
+ [XML](#Appendix-A-References)       [Section 2.12, _Language Identification_](http://www.w3.org/TR/2008/REC-xml-20081126/#sec-lang-tag) defines attribute `xml:lang`, which establishes the language used in the contents and attributes of an XML document.
 To facilitate clarity and future support for languages other than US English, each component name defined in a conformant schema is in the scope of an occurrence of `xml:lang`, which defines the language used in the component name.

 > **[Rule 10-45] ([REF](#Applicability-of-rules-to-conformance-targets), [EXT](#Applicability-of-rules-to-conformance-targets)) (Constraint)**